1 dead, dozens hurt as tornadoes hit Texas and Oklahoma

 POWDERLY, Texas – Tornadoes tore through parts of Texas and Oklahoma on Friday, killing at least one person, injuring dozens of others and leaving dozens of homes and buildings in ruins.

-The small town of Idabel saw a church, medical center and a school torn apart.
+The small town of about 7,000 had a church, medical center and a school torn apart and Stitt had said earlier that search and rescue teams were being sent to the town.

-“There was total destruction on the south and east sides of Idabel,” Steven Carter, an emergency management coordinator for McCurtain County, told the Texarkana Gazette.

 “Praying for Oklahomans impacted by today’s tornadoes,” Stitt tweeted.